Sanatorium (film)

-Sanatorium is a 2025 documentary comedy film directed by Gar O'Rourke in his directorial debut.
-It follows the lives and loves of the residents of Kuyalnik Sanatorium, a former Soviet medical center that now provides medical treatment and comfort to its guests while the Russian war against Ukraine rages.
+Sanatorium (Санаторій) is a 2025 observational documentary film directed by Gar O'Rourke in his directorial debut.
+It follows the lives of the residents of Kuyalnik Sanatorium, a former Soviet medical center that now provides medical treatment and comfort to its guests while the Russian war against Ukraine rages.

+O'Rourke first visited Kyiv in 2018 for another film project and stayed at a Ukrainian sanatorium in 2021, before war broke out, to obtain first-hand experience.

-It was selected as the Irish entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Irish entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

-In Odesa, southern Ukraine, there is what used to be a Soviet health center now transformed into the Kuyalnik Sanatorium, which houses residents and patients where they receive medical treatment and activities while the Russo-Ukrainian War rages.
+Just outside Odesa in southern Ukraine is the Kuyalnik Sanatorium, an imposing brutalist structure built in the Soviet era and now in a poor state of repair.
+The film, shot over a summer season, shows the lives of both the sanatorium staff and residents, who receive medical treatment and take part in social activities.
+There are frequent reminders of the Russo-Ukrainian War, including its impact on individuals, and guests moving to the basement on fears of airstrikes on nearby Odesa.

 Release

 Sanatorium had its world premiere on March 24, 2025, at the 22nd Copenhagen International Documentary Film Festival, then screened on April 3, 2025, at the 56th Visions du Réel, on June 6, 2025, at the 22nd DocuDays UA.

 The film was commercially released on September 5, 2025, in Irish theaters by Eclipse Pictures.